-I was left in awe with Chitra Singh’s learning skills at the way she had learnt and made her diction and voice mould well to the soft, bass notes of Jagjit Singh’s voice.
+I was left in awe with Chitra Singh’s learning skills at the way she had learnt and made her diction and voice mold well to the soft, bass notes of Jagjit Singh’s voice.
 The book talks at length about the personal struggles of the Singh-ing duo as well as how the various popular albums came to be.
 The anecdotes are the ones that would tug the heart-strings of every music lover.

 I wish to congratulate the author on the successful portrayal of the real face of the tinsel town.
-It was heartening to read about how the established superstars of the time didn’t feel the need to allow fresh talent an opportunity in the industry, when young Jagjit Singh was still struggling to find a break in the industry.
+It was heartening to read about how the established superstars of the time didn’t feel the need to allow fresh talent an opportunity in the industry when young Jagjit Singh was still struggling to find a break in the industry.
 The author has put forth the facts without being preachy or judgmental, adding to the grace of the narrative.

-For me the highlight of the book are the many photographs shared from various stages of Jagjit Singh’s life that keeps this book from getting dreary at any point.
+For me, the highlight of the book are the many photographs shared from various stages of Jagjit Singh’s life that keep this book from getting dreary at any point.
 The chapters in the book have been artistically parted using photographs and lyrics from the most celebrated Ghazals.
 The beauty of this arrangement lies in the fact, that I could almost hear these Ghazals play in my mind as I read through the 225 pages of the book.

 The language is rich, narration impeccable keeping the reader feel as if you aren’t reading a biography but watching the events happen live before your eyes.
-In the final pages a list of all his works has been mentioned.
-I couldn’t help but feel proud to own most albums on the list, while taking note of the ones I need to get to not miss out on any of his compositions that are accessible.
+In the final pages, a list of all his works has been mentioned.
+I couldn’t help but feel proud to own most albums on the list while taking note of the ones I need to get to not miss out on any of his compositions that are accessible.

 I particularly felt that the book would have benefited from more interactions with the people whose lives and careers were touched by Jagjit Singh, the ones shared in the book are few and far between.
 I have been a fan of Jagjit Singh’s spiritual creations (particularly Hey Ram) and also the albums in which he had paid a tribute to the yesteryear legends.
 Calling his final few albums lacking in appeal doesn’t do justice with his music.